tukaelu/zgsync/README.md

 Translations are files composed of Frontmatter and Markdown text.
 The Markdown, which corresponds to the body of the article, is written in this file.
 Ensure that the Markdown Frontmatter related to properties required by the API is not missing.
+The section_id is included for administrative purposes but is not required by the Translation API.

 ```markdown
 ---